huggingface/dataset-viewer/services/worker/README.md

 - `PARQUET_AND_INFO_TARGET_REVISION`: the git revision of the dataset where to store the parquet files.
 Make sure the committer token (`PARQUET_AND_INFO_COMMITTER_HF_TOKEN`) has the permission to write there.
 Defaults to `refs/convert/parquet`.
 - `PARQUET_AND_INFO_URL_TEMPLATE`: the URL template to build the parquet file URLs.
 Defaults to `/datasets/%s/resolve/%s/%s`.

-### Duckdb Index worker

-Set environment variables to configure the `duckdb-index` worker (`DUCKDB_INDEX_` prefix):

-- `DUCKDB_INDEX_CACHE_DIRECTORY`: directory where the temporal duckdb index files are stored.
-Defaults to empty.
-- `DUCKDB_INDEX_COMMIT_MESSAGE`: the git commit message when the worker uploads the duckdb index file to the Hub.
-Defaults to `Update duckdb index file`.
-- `COMMITTER_HF_TOKEN`: the HuggingFace token to commit the duckdb index file to the Hub.
-The token must be an app token associated with a user that has the right to 1. create the `refs/convert/duckdb` branch (see `DUCKDB_INDEX_TARGET_REVISION`) and 2. push commits to it on any dataset.
-[Datasets maintainers](https://huggingface.co/datasets-maintainers) members have these rights.
-The token must have permission to write.
-If not set, the worker will fail.
-Defaults to None.
-- `DUCKDB_INDEX_MAX_SPLIT_SIZE_BYTES`: if size in bytes of raw uncompressed split data is larger than this value, only first `n` parquet files are used so that their sum of uncompressed content in bytes is not greater than approximately `DUCKDB_INDEX_MAX_SPLIT_SIZE_BYTES`.
-Defaults to `100_000_000`.
-- `DUCKDB_INDEX_TARGET_REVISION`: the git revision of the dataset where to store the duckdb index file.
-Make sure the committer token (`DUCKDB_INDEX_COMMITTER_HF_TOKEN`) has the permission to write there.
-Defaults to `refs/convert/duckdb`.
-- `DUCKDB_INDEX_URL_TEMPLATE`: the URL template to build the duckdb index file URL.
-Defaults to `/datasets/%s/resolve/%s/%s`.
-- `DUCKDB_INDEX_EXTENSIONS_DIRECTORY`: directory where the duckdb extensions will be downloaded.
-Defaults to empty.

 ### Descriptive statistics worker

 Set environment variables to configure the `descriptive-statistics` worker (`DESCRIPTIVE_STATISTICS_` prefix):